-Does your blog take the form of an online personal diary, a lifestyle commentary, or do you run a blogging business?
+Affiliate link disclosures will impact you, whether your blog takes the form of an online personal diary, a lifestyle commentary, or even if you run a blogging business.

 However you choose to show up as a blogger, you may be considering affiliate relationships as a form of making money from your blog.